m-scharlat/OneStopElectronics_Trend_Analysis/README.md

 Based on the analysis and insights, the team recommends the following:

 ### Seasonal Promotions
-Given seasonal trends, such as the Fall AOV surge and the summer sales lull, we recommend OneStop Electronics considers implementing strategic promotions to either capitalize on or counteract these patterns.
+Given seasonal trends, we recommend OneStop Electronics considers implementing strategic promotions to either capitalize on or counteract these patterns.
 Some examples include:

 - **Fall Savings Event**: Use bundled discounts on high-AOV items like the iPhone and MacBook Air, with a “Buy More, Save More” approach to drive higher-value purchases
 - **Summer Essentials Sale**: Combat the summer sales lull with discounts on essentials (chargers, headphones, etc.) and free shipping to boost order volume